NIAENGD/ReimagineDoomscrolling/README.md

 The archive is written to the `dist/` folder.

 The server exposes a small API for fetching subtitles and running Whisper when needed.
 Results are now persisted in a local SQLite database (`articles.db`).
+It can also automate the browser via `pyautogui` with simple `/api/click` and `/api/type` endpoints used by the extension when talking to ChatGPT.
+The new `/api/arrange` endpoint places the ChatGPT and YouTube windows side by side.
+When transcripts are missing the server downloads the lowest quality audio it can before running Whisper to save bandwidth.
 The Chrome extension in the `extension/` folder shows a basic reader UI that loads articles from the server.
 Load the folder as an unpacked extension and use the popup to start collecting links.
 Each link is sent to the server only when a